 systemctl stop firewalld.service systemctl disable firewalld.service

 Congratulations!
 You have successfully installed Docker.
 Thanks for using this tutorial for installing Docker on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Docker website.
+For additional help or useful information, we recommend you check the official Docker website.